 Any student currently enrolled in a graduate degree program offered by the College of Engineering and Applied Science at the University of Colorado Boulder may apply for concurrent enrollment in the Mortenson Center Graduate Certificate.
-CVEN 5919 is available to any engineering graduate student on a space available basis, however, enrollment in CVEN 5929 and 5939 is limited to EDC students only.
+CVEN 5919 is available to any engineering graduate student on a space available basis, however, enrollment in CVEN 5939: SCD Field Practicum is limited to certificate students only.

-Students interested in completing the Mortenson Center Graduate Certificat must submit a Certificate Enrollment Form to the certificate program advisor at the time they wish to enroll in CVEN 5929.
+Students interested in completing the Mortenson Center Graduate Certificate must submit a Certificate Enrollment Form to the certificate program advisor at the time they wish to enroll in CVEN 5919.
 Students who satisfactorily complete the four required courses will earn the certificate upon graduation.
 Please contact Laura MacDonald, Managing Director of the Mortenson Center in Global Engineering and graduate certificate program advisor, for further details.

 Students earn the certificate by satisfactorily completing 12 credit-hours approved by the Mortenson Center, with a grade of B- or higher in each course or module.
 The following courses are required:

-- CVEN 5919: Sustainable Community Development I (SCD I, fall only - open to all engineering graduate students on a space available basis)
+- CVEN 5919: Sustainable Community Development I Sustainable Community Development I, fall only - available to any engineering graduate student on a space available basis.